qgevoeco/qgevoeco.github.io/_drafts/a-draft-post-with-images.md

 ---
 layout: article
 title: "A Post with Images"
+categories: articles
 date: 2019-06-04T17:24:00
 modified:
-categories: articles
+comments: true
+tags: [sample, images, test]
 excerpt: "Examples and code for displaying images in posts."
-tags: [sample, images, test]
 ---

 Here are some examples of what a post with images might look like.
 If you want to display two or three images next to each other responsively use `figure` with the appropriate `class`.
 Each instance of `figure` is auto-numbered and displayed in the caption.